ashnair26/ESC-APE/PLANNING.md

 This document outlines the core tables, fields, and relationships used by the ESCAPE Creator Engine to manage users, quests, grails, lore submissions, NFT stage tracking, proof systems, and affiliate programs.

 **Implementation Note:** Supabase Model Context Protocol (MCP) must be used when implementing and managing this database schema.
-Creators never interact directly with the database - all operations are abstracted through the platform's admin interfaces.
+Creators never interact directly with the database - all operations are abstracted through the platform’s admin interfaces.

 ### 🧑 Users
 Stores basic user data, social handles, and XP.